fossabot/dwms/README.md

 # dwms (Dude, where's my snapshots?)

-If this is yelling at you, something is wrong with the Elasticsearch and the snapshot stuff.
+If this is yelling at you, something is wrong with Elasticsearch and your snapshot stuff.

 <p align="center"><img src="example.png" alt="example output"></p>